lubusIN/block-background/README.md

 [LUBUS](http://lubus.in) is a web design agency based in Mumbai, India.

-You can pledge on [patreon](https://www.patreon.com/lubus) to support the development & maintenance of various [opensource](https://github.com/lubusIN/) stuff we are building.
+You can pledge on [patreon](https://www.patreon.com/lubus) to support the development & maintenance of various [opensource](https://github.com/lubusIN/) stuffs we are building.

 ## License

-`Block Background` is open-sourced software licensed under the [GPL 3.0 license](LICENSE)
+`Block Background` is an open-source software licensed under the [GPL 3.0 license](LICENSE)